Shopify/polaris/src/components/TextField/README.md

 - Set a unique identifier on the text field component `id` prop
 - Set a boolean on the text field component `error` prop
-- Use an [inline error component](/components/forms/inline-error) to describe the invalid text field input, and set its `fieldID` prop to be the same unique indentifier as the text field component's `id`
+- Use an [inline error component](/components/forms/inline-error) to describe the invalid text field input, and set its `fieldID` prop to be the same unique indentifier as the text field component’s `id`

 ```jsx
 class SeparateValidationErrorExample extends React.Component {